amir002001/amir002001/src/content/projects/hear_me.md

 ---
 title: Hear.Me
-shortDescription: We were inspired to create this project because of our own personal experiences with public transportation.
-As frequent users, we often missed important announcements or our stop due to unclear audio or distractions.
-This realization made us imagine how much more challenging this must be for deaf individuals who rely on visual cues to access the same information.
-This sparked the idea for our project - an application that uses QR codes to provide real-time transcription and categorization of the conductor's words to improve accessibility and inclusivity for deaf individuals on public transportation.
-We aim to bridge the communication gap and empower marginalized communities through this innovative solution.
+shortDescription: Hear.Me is an application that uses QR codes to provide real-time transcription and categorization of announcements on public transportation for deaf individuals.
+It aims to improve accessibility and inclusivity by bridging the communication gap, empowering marginalized communities.
+The project successfully implemented live-stream transcription, QR code subscription, and user-friendly design.
+The next steps include pitching the idea to government organizations and refining the application based on feedback.
 tech:
     - LLMs
     - Firebase